 Most people in the world just want to have a good decent life that is supported by a good decent job and raise their families, and we’re letting the Jihadist narrative fill a void.
 We have to get in there and compete, and we can do it successfully.

-U.S. Secretary of State Hillary Clinton speaking on March 2, 2011 at a Senate Foreign Relations Committee hearing in Washington, DC said that the U.S. is losing the information war.
+Two years earlier, also during the Obama administration, Secretary of State Hillary Clinton told the Senate Foreign Relations Committee, on March 2, 2011, that the U.S. is losing the information war.

 So, we are in an information war, and we are losing that war.
 I’ll be very blunt in my assessment.
 Al-Jazeera is winning.
 The Chinese have opened up a global English language and multi-language television network.
 The Russians have opened up an English language network.
 We’ve seen it in a few countries, and it is quite instructive.
 We are cutting back.
 The BBC is cutting back.